WebPavel/WebPavel.github.io/_posts/2025-11-28-November-Summary.md

 For the new card type, I chose the Industrial Bank Global Life Standard Card (兴业银行寰宇人生普卡), and for the pickup method, I chose to pick it up at a branch.

-After applying through the mobile app, I received an official short message indicating that it would take 10 business days (工作日) to reissue the new debit card.
+After applying through the mobile app, I received an official short text message indicating that it would take 10 business days (工作日) to reissue the new debit card.

-In fact, on November 12th, I received an official short message indicating that the new debit card had been delivered to the designated branch and that I could pick it up.
+In fact, on November 12th, I received an official short text message indicating that the new debit card had been delivered to the designated branch and that I could pick it up.

 After I picked up my new debit card at the branch, the bank staff gave away a 5-kilogram bag of rice to me as a reward when I made a deposit.